ucsf-wynton/wynton-website-hpc/docs/about/citation.md

 ## Grant Applications

-Below are a few examples on how to give details on the {{ site.cluster.name }} HPC environment in a grant application.  _Please note that the node and CPU cores counts are automatically updated on a daily basis._
+Below are a few examples on how to give details on the {{ site.cluster.name }} HPC environment in a grant application.  _The node and CPU cores counts are updated on a regular basis._

 ### Example 1